dpetker/adventofcode/2023/README.md

 go run day2.go
 ```

+Most files, though, are set up to be run via test suites.
+In that case, just
+invoke `go test`.

 ## Archive

 Some day 1 & 2 solutions were created with other languages, to use those solutions, do the following: